devam0720/study-planner-web/README.md

-# StudyLoop
+# TimeFlow

-StudyLoop is a small gamified student productivity dashboard built with plain HTML, CSS, and JavaScript.
+TimeFlow is a small gamified student productivity dashboard built with plain HTML, CSS, and JavaScript.

 ## Files